diakogiannis/cwrk-cn5109/README.md

-# CWRK-CN5109
+# phpresteasy

-A demo project that uses a custom CRUD Framework influenced by Spring Data that applies best practices in database communication and SQL injections security and protection.
-Full documentation can be found in /docs/
+A demo project that uses a custom CRUD Framework that I decided to call *phpresteasy* influenced by Spring Data that applies best practices in database communication and SQL injections security and protection.
+Full documentation can be found in [https://diakogiannis.github.io/cwrk-cn5109/]

 ## Academic Data
 * Author: - Alexius Diakogiannis
 * College - Metropolitan Marousi Athens and Univercity of East London
-* Coursework - CN5109
+* Coursework - CWRK-CN5109
 * Course Title - WEB APPLICATIONS DEVELOPMENT
 * Cource Teacher - Petros Lalos